Skip to main content

 How Do I get my Oral Exam Form from the Graduate School?

-Once the Graduate School has been informed of the exam, the Program Associate will receive the exam signature form from The Grad School and forward to the student.
-Regardless of pass or fail, the form must be returned to the Graduate School within two weeks after the announced oral exam date.
+Once the Graduate School has been informed of the exam, the Program Associate will receive the electronic exam signature form from The Graduate School and forward to the committee.
+Regardless of pass or fail, the form must be completed within two weeks after the announced oral exam date.
 If the student fails the first oral exam (same conditions as above for written exam), he/she must retake the exam by the end of finals in following summer "through session".
 Failure on the re-take of the oral requires transfer to the MS program.

 PASSING THE EXAM Regardless of the number of members on an advisory committee (four or five for doctoral committees), a student will pass the exam if no more than one unsatisfactory (failing) grade is received.